tensorflow/docs/site/en/api_docs/python/tf/io/decode_image.md

 and/or PNG files.
 Alternately, set the `expand_animations` argument of this function to `False`, in which case the op will return 3-dimensional tensors and will truncate animated GIF files to the first frame.

+NOTE: If the first frame of an animated GIF does not occupy the entire canvas (maximum frame width x maximum frame height), then it fills the unoccupied areas (in the first frame) with zeros (black).
+For frames after the first frame that does not occupy the entire canvas, it uses the previous frame to fill the unoccupied areas.

 <!-- Tabular view -->
  <table class="responsive fixed orange">